-The objective of this Rates Remission Policy is to enable the Council to reasonably rate educational institutions for sewerage disposal, having regard to the number of toilets and urinals needed for the number of staff and students rather than for the actual number of toilets and urinals available.
+The objective of this remission policy is to enable the Council to reasonably rate educational institutions for sewerage disposal, having regard to the number of water closets and urinals needed for the number of staff and students rather than for the actual number of water closets and urinals available.

-- 2.1 This policy will apply to the following educational establishments: - a) A state school under section (2)(1) of the Education Act 1989; - b) An integrated school under section (2)(1) of the Private School Conditional Integration Act 1975; - c) A special institution under section 92(1) of the Education Act 1989; or - d) An early childhood centre under section 308 of the Education Act 1989, but excluding any early childhood centre operating for a profit. - 2.2 This policy does not apply to schoolhouses. - 2.3 Upon receipt of an annual written application from the educational establishment, including an annual return of staff and student numbers, the Council may remit the number of pan charges in excess of the deemed number of pans.
-The excess number of pans will be the number of toilets and urinals available, less the deemed number of pans.
-The deemed number of pans will be calculated as follows: - a) Number of staff + number of students $\div$ 20 = deemed number of pans. - 2.4 The number of staff in an educational establishment is the number of teaching staff and administration staff employed by the educational establishment on 1 March, immediately before the year to which the charge relates.
+- 2.1 This policy will apply to the following educational establishments: - g) A state school under section (2)(1) of the Education Act 1989; - h) An integrated school under section (2)(1) of the Private School Conditional Integration Act 1975; - i) A special institution under section 92(1) of the Education Act 1989; or - j) An early childhood centre under section 308(1) of the Education Act 1989, but excluding any early childhood centre operating for a profit. - 2.2 This policy does not apply to schoolhouses. - 2.3 Upon receipt of an annual written application from the educational establishment, including an annual return of staff and student numbers, the Council may remit the number of pan charges in excess of the deemed number of pans.
+The excess number of pans will be the number of water closets and urinals available, less the deemed number of pans.
+The deemed number of pans will be calculated as follows:

+- a) (Number of Staff + Number of Students)/20 = Deemed number of pans). - 2.4 The number of staff in an educational establishment is the number of teaching staff and administration staff employed by the educational establishment on 1 March, immediately before the year to which the charge relates.
 The number of students in an educational establishment is the number of students on its roll on 1 March in the year immediately before the year to which the charge relates.
-If the actual number of toilets and urinals for the educational establishment exceeds the deemed number of pans, the Council will remit the difference.
+If the actual number of water closets and urinals for the educational establishment exceeds the deemed number of pans, Council will remit the difference.

-3.0 RATES TO BE REMITTED - Ngā Tāke Kaunihera ki te whakaiti
+3.0 RATES TO BE REMITTED

-3.1 The number of pan charges for rates remission shall be 'the number of toilets and urinals available less the number of deemed toilets and urinals'.
+3.1 The number of pan charges for rates remission shall be "the number of water closets and urinals available less the number of deemed water closet and urinals".